mochams/rebar3_go/README.md

 - Adds Go modules to your Erlang/OTP project
 - Compiles Go modules in your project
+- Formats Go code in your project
+- Tests Go modules in your project (Coming soon)
+- Supports standalone and release/umbrella applications
 - Minimal configuration required

 ## Requirements